Developmental Goals for Third Graders

 - Cooperate and work well in groups

-- Bounce back quickly from mistakes
+- Exhibit resiliency and bounce back quickly from mistakes

 - Begin to master basic academic skills and feel a sense of competence with cognitive skills